 The majority of the capital's jobs are concentrated in central London.
 The CAZ is home to 86 per cent of London's total finance and insurance jobs, 61 per cent of its professional, scientific and technical employment, and over half of its information and communication jobs.
-Employment in the CAZ grew by an average of two per cent annually in the years leading up to the pandemic, between 2011 and 2018.
+5 Employment in the CAZ grew by an average of two per cent annually in the years leading up to the pandemic, between 2011 and 2018.
 The area also plays a leading role as a hub for head offices of multinational corporations.
 66 Many are now rethinking their space requirements in central London locations, and early evidence suggests interest in a so-called local hub model is increasing, which would provide workers with flexible office space in towns and neighbourhoods on the fringes of London.
-67 As London builds back, people are likely to spend more time in their local town centres as they split their week between home and office working.
+As London builds back, people are likely to spend more time in their local town centres as they split their week between home and office working.
 Urbanists and economists have argued that this could increase central London's position as the site of face-to-face activities in the office.
 68 If more people worked from home for part of the week this would allow an increased number of workers to use the extra space available to them in central London.
-69
+Indeed, office or retail spaces that are surplus to businesses' requirements could be sublet or converted.
+This could allow in new start ups or other uses to settle in the Central Activity Zone, and would help build back activity levels.